-- 3.5.16. "disciplinary action" means any action occasioned by alleged misconduct which, if proved, would, according to the usual practice of the Police and Crime Commissioner, be recorded on the member of staff's personal file, and includes any proposal for dismissal of a member of staff for any reason other than redundancy, permanent ill-health or infirmity of mind or body, but does not include failure to renew a contract of employment for a fixed term unless the authority has undertaken to renew such a contract; and "designated independent person" must be such person as may be agreed between the Police and Crime Commissioner and the relevant officer - 3.5.17.
-To make recommendations to the Police and Crime Commissioner with regard to staff terms and conditions of service, in consultation with the Treasurer. - 3.5.18.
-To undertake the management of staff employed by the Police and Crime Commissioner in line with agreed policies and procedures. - 3.5.19.
-To authorise, in line with staff conditions of service, the suspension of any member of staff employed by the Police and Crime Commissioner. - 3.5.20.
-To bring national agreements on salaries, wages and conditions into effect, providing that any issues which are sensitive or have major financial implications will be referred to the Police and Crime Commissioner for a decision. - 3.5.21.
-To approve payments under any bonus or performance-related payment schemes for staff approved by the Police and Crime Commissioner, honoraria payments made for taking on extra duties and responsibilities, or similar special payments. - 3.5.22.
+- without having due regard to a recommendation in a report made by an independent person.
+Any such suspension must be on full pay. - 3.4.22. "disciplinary action" means any action occasioned by alleged misconduct which, if proved, would, according to the usual practice of the Police and Crime Commissioner, be recorded on the member of staff's personal file, and includes any proposal for dismissal of a member of staff for any reason other than redundancy, permanent ill-health or infirmity of mind or body, but does not include failure to renew a contract of employment for a fixed term unless the authority has undertaken to renew such a contract; and "designated independent person" must be such person as may be agreed between the Police and Crime Commissioner and the relevant officer - 3.4.23.
+To make recommendations to the Police and Crime Commissioner with regard to staff terms and conditions of service, in consultation with the Treasurer. - 3.4.24.
+To undertake the management of staff employed by the Police and Crime Commissioner in line with agreed policies and procedures. - 3.4.25.
+To authorise, in line with staff conditions of service, the suspension of any member of staff employed by the Police and Crime Commissioner. - 3.4.26.
+To bring national agreements on salaries, wages and conditions into effect, providing that any issues which are sensitive or have major financial implications will be referred to the Police and Crime Commissioner for a decision. - 3.4.27.
+To approve payments under any bonus or performance-related payment schemes for staff approved by the Police and Crime Commissioner, honoraria payments made for taking on extra duties and responsibilities, or similar special payments. - 3.4.28.
 To negotiate with, and reach agreements with, recognised trade unions and staff associations on any matters that can be decided locally.
-All agreements reached must be reported to the Police and Crime Commissioner. - 3.5.23.
-To grant essential or casual car-user allowances. - 3.5.24.
-To issue exemption certificates to staff whose posts would otherwise be politically restricted under the Local Government and Housing Act 1989. - 3.5.25 To approve the retirement of staff on the grounds of ill health, and the payment of ordinary and ill-health pensions and other payments, as appropriate, following advice from a medical practitioner.
-All ill-health retirements must be reported to the Police and Crime Commissioner before implementation. - 3.5.26.
-Settlement of employment tribunal cases and grievances of staff employed by the Police and Crime Commissioner with the exception of those cases felt to be exceptional because: - they involve a high profile claimant - there is a particular public interest in the case - there is a real risk that the Police and Crime Commissioner or Chief Constable will be exposed to serious public criticism or serious weaknesses in the organisation or polices and procedures will be revealed.

-- 3.5.27.
-To settle appeals against decisions of the Senior Administrator of the Local Government Pension Scheme, in line with the Occupational Pension Schemes (Internal Dispute Resolution Procedures) Regulations 1996. - 3.5.28.
+All agreements reached must be reported to the Police and Crime Commissioner. - 3.4.29.
+To grant essential or casual car-user allowances. - 3.4.30 To approve the retirement of staff on the grounds of ill health, and the payment of ordinary and ill-health pensions and other payments, as appropriate, following advice from a medical practitioner.
+The Police and Crime Commissioner must be must be made aware of any ill-health retirements from his office at the earliest convenience. - 3.4.31.
+Settlement of employment tribunal cases and grievances of staff employed by the Police and Crime Commissioner with the exception of those cases felt to be exceptional because: - they involve a high profile claimant - there is a particular public interest in the case - there is a real risk that the Police and Crime Commissioner or Chief Constable will be exposed to serious public criticism or serious weaknesses in the organisation or policies and procedures will be revealed. - 3.4.32.
+To settle appeals against decisions of the Senior Administrator of the Local Government Pension Scheme, in line with the Occupational Pension Schemes (Internal Dispute Resolution Procedures) Regulations 1996. - 3.4.33.
 To appoint Independent Custody Visitors and terminate appointments if necessary.